Corey Seager Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in the league.

-- The Royals' 3.74 team ERA ranks eighth among all league pitching staffs.
+- The Royals have a 4.36 team ERA that ranks 14th among all league pitching staffs.

-- The Royals rank 11th in baseball in home runs surrendered (nine total, 0.9 per game).
+- Royals pitchers combine to allow 12 total home runs at a clip of 1.1 per game (to rank 16th in the league).

-- The Royals will look to Greinke (0-2) in his third start this season.
+- The Royals will send Lyles (0-2) to the mound for his third start of the season.

-- The righty last pitched on Wednesday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up seven hits.
+- His most recent appearance came on Thursday against the Toronto Blue Jays, when the right-hander went 5 2/3 innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.